edgefarm/edgefarm.applications/README.md

 This repository contains the source of the edgefarm.applications custom resource definitions.
 The crds are defined [CUElang](https://cuelang.org/docs/) and generated using [kubevela](https://kubevela.io/docs/).

-`edgefarm.applications` contains the following resources:
-- `edge-worker` (application runtime running on a edge node)
-- `main-worker` (application runtime running in the cloud)
-- `application-network` (specifies the network connection to ``EdgeFarm.network``)

 ## Examples

-See the [dev/manifests/applications/examples](dev/manifests/applications/examples/README.md) directory for example manifests.
+See the `examples/` directory for example manifests.

 ## Development